zenmonkeykstop/qubes-doc.rtd/developer/services/qrexec.rst

 -------------------------------

 Sometimes a service name alone isn’t enough to make reasonable qrexec policy.
-One example of such a situation is `qrexec-based USB passthrough </doc/how-to-use-usb-devices/>`__.
+One example of such a situation is :doc:`qrexec-based USB passthrough </user/how-to-guides/how-to-use-usb-devices>`.
 Using just a service name would make it difficult to express the policy “allow access to devices X and Y, but deny to all others.”
 It isn’t feasible to create a separate service for every device: we would need to change the code in multiple